umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Manage-Subscriptions/index.md

 ## How to change ownership of subscriptions and projects

-You might find yourself if a situation where you will need to change the ownerships of subscriptions or projects.
+You might find yourself in a situation where you will need to change the ownerships of subscriptions or projects.
 That can be done in the following ways.

 ### Subscriptions